 Leon is a Staff Product Manager for Qualcomm Technologies, Inc. He is responsible for Qualcomm Snapdragon development platforms, including Qualcomm Snapdragon MDP and Dragonboard.

-He has more than 10 years of experience in various design engineering and product management roles in the computing industry.
-Prior to joining Qualcomm, he spent six years at NVIDIA corporation, where he was most recently a senior product manager in charge of graphics processor platforms.
+Leon has more than 10 years of experience in various design engineering and product management roles in the computing industry.
+Prior to joining Qualcomm, he spent six years at NVIDIA Corporation, where he was most recently a senior product manager in charge of graphics processor platforms.

-Leon holds a bachelors of Applied Science in Computer Engineering from the University of Waterloo in Canada and a masters degree in Management Science and Engineering from Stanford University.
+Leon holds a bachelor’s of Applied Science in Computer Engineering from University of Waterloo in Canada and a Master’s Degree in Management Science and Engineering from Stanford University.

 Donn Felker(Click here for classes)

-Donn presents and consults on various topics ranging from architecture, development in general, agile practices and patterns, and of course, mobile.
-Read Donn's blog here: blog.donnfelker.com.
+Donn presents and consults on various topics ranging from software engineering, startup bootstrapping, agile practices and patterns, and of course, mobile.
+Read Donn's blog here at his site www.donnfelker.com

 Aleksandar (Saša) Gargenta(Click here for classes)